-Program Area(s): Comparative Politics; Law and Politics
+Program Area(s): Law and Politics; Comparative Politics

-Regional Specialization(s): Asia
+Regional Specialization(s): Southeast Asia; Asia

-Department Strength(s): Comparative Historical Analysis; Law and Politics
+Subfield Specialties: Comparative Historical Analysis; Law and Politics

 William Hurst works on labor politics, contentious politics, political economy, and the politics of law and legal institutions, principally in China and Indonesia.
 He is currently completing a book manuscript on the comparative politics of law and legal institutions in China and Indonesia since 1949.
 For this work he has completed more than one year of fieldwork in each country since 2006.